Krnov: History

 The first written mention of Krnov is from 1240.
 At the latest in 1269 and probably already in 1253, Krnov was a town.
 In the second half of the 13th century, town fortifications were built.
 In 1273, the Minorites came into the town and established a monastery.

 Krnov was a part of Duchy of Troppau until 1377, when the Duchy of Krnov separated and the town became its capital.
 Krnov prospered, guilds were established and textile crafts developed.
 In 1523, the Duchy of Krnov was acquired by the Hohenzollern family.
 They had built a castle here and during their rule, the town achieved its greatest prosperity and population growth.

 The prosperity ended with the Thirty Years' War.
 The battles caused the town to decline and subsequently stagnate.
 After the war, the duchy was acquired by the House of Liechtenstein who began the re-Catholicization of the entire duchy.
 In the 17th and 18th centuries, the town stagnated economically, but several Baroque monuments were created here.
 After the War of the Austrian Succession, Krnov became a border town.
 In 1779, a large fire destroyed almost the entire town.

 The development of the town was restored by the industrial revolution in the 19th century.
 Textile factories began to be established, and within a few decades Krnov more than doubled its population.
 The railway, which was opened in 1872, also helped the development.

 According to the Austrian census of 1910, the town had 16,681 inhabitants.
 The census had asked people for their native language; 15,390 (98.4%) were German-speaking and 247 (1.5%) were Czech-speaking.
 Jews were not allowed to declare Yiddish, thus most of them declared German as their native language.
 The most populous religious groups were Roman Catholics with 15,290 (91.7%), followed by Protestants with 885 (5.3%) and the Jews with 459 (2.8%).

-From 1938 to 1945 it was occupied by Germany as a part of the Reichsgau Sudetenland.
-During World War II, the Germans operated a Gestapo prison and four forced labour subcamps of the Stalag VIII-B/344 prisoner-of-war camp in the town.
+From 1938 to 1945 it was occupied by Germany and administered as a part of the Reichsgau Sudetenland.
+During World War II, the German administration operated a Gestapo prison and four forced labour subcamps of the Stalag VIII-B/344 prisoner-of-war camp in the town.
 After the war, the German population was expelled, in accordance to the Potsdam Agreement.

 In 1948, refugees from Greece fleeing as a result of the Greek Civil War came into Czechoslovakia, and in Krnov and its surroundings they formed a significant community.
 They successfully assimilated, and although most of them returned to their homeland after 1975, several hundred of them still remain.

+In 2024, Krnov was damaged by the Central European floods.

 Demographics

 Economy

 Krnov is known for the production of cola-based drink Kofola by the eponymous company, which is the largest industrial employer based in the town.

-One of the largest local companies was Rieger–Kloss which manufactured pipe organs.
+One of the largest local companies was Rieger–Kloss, which manufactured pipe organs.
 It was founded in 1873 and production has continued to the present, but after financial problems, it went into insolvency in 2018 and production was stopped.